dymsen/n8n-server-tutorial/bonus-contributing/README.md

 **Issues stay open until the problem is solved or the discussion concludes.**

+### Issue Templates

+**This tutorial provides guided issue templates to make contributing easier!** Instead of starting with a blank page, you'll see pre-formatted templates with:

+- **Structured sections** for different types of contributions
+- **Clear guidance** on what information to include
+- **Checklists** to ensure complete submissions
+- **Appropriate labels** automatically applied

+Available templates:
+- **🐛 Bug Report** - For errors, broken links, or incorrect commands
+- **✨ Feature Request** - For new content or improvements
+- **❓ Question/Help** - For getting assistance with the tutorial
+- **📚 Documentation Improvement** - For clarity or structure suggestions
+- **💬 General Feedback** - For sharing thoughts and experiences

+**Pro tip:** Choose the template that best matches your contribution type - it will guide you through providing all the necessary information!

 ### Issue States

 - **Open:** Active discussion or work in progress